CMcStone/dssweb.portlet.personleadimage/README.rst

 image but has a image field (like News Items, for example) then this field is displayed.

-This is taken from collective.portlet.personleadimage
+This is taken from collective.portlet.contentleadimage